 Krainzia guelzowiana, Phellosperma guelzowiana, Bartschella guelzowiana

 Mammillaria guelzowiana is a small cactus with globose apically depressed stems with conical and cylindrical tubercules.
-They grow up to 2.8 inches (7 cm) tall and up to 4 inches (10 cm) in diameter, solitary at first but clustering at a very young age.
-Each areole bears 1 to 6 central spines per areole, one usually hooked, and 60 to 80 radial spines.
+The stems grow up to 2.8 inches (7 cm) tall and up to 4 inches (10 cm) in diameter, solitary at first but clustering at a very young age.
+Each areole bears 1 to 6 central spines, one usually hooked, and 60 to 80 radial spines.
 The central spines are reddish-brown to yellow and up to 1 inch (2.5 cm) long.
 The radial spines are white, hair-like, and up to 0.6 inches (1.5 cm) long.
-Flowers are bell-shaped, bright pink to purplish red and appear in late spring and summer.
-They are bell-shaped, up to 1.6 inches (4 cm) long, and up to 2.8 inches (7 cm) in diameter.
+Flowers are bright pink to purplish red and appear in late spring and summer.
+They are bell-shaped, up to 1.6 inches (4 cm) long and 2.8 inches (7 cm) in diameter.
 Fruits are pale red or yellowish-white, almost globose, and up to 0.3 inches (0.8 cm) in diameter.

 How to Grow and Care